Could your pup be a future Crufts winner? The best dog agility equipment will help with training

 Dog agility equipment offers a great way to engage your furry friend in a fun and stimulating activity while actively training your pooch, too.
 With its series of obstacles for your pooch to climb over, under, weave around and more, agility equipment offers both a physical and mental challenge for dogs of all breeds and sizes.
 Offering more than just a bit of fun and exercise in the garden or park, using agility equipment requires a fair bit of training.
 The skills you teach your pooch during agility sessions can be used while taking your pooch out and about and are just as useful as making sure you’ve got all the right dog walking accessories while out on walkies together.

-With Crufts back on our screens once more, the agility trials are one of the many events that have us hooked.
+With Crufts having recently been back on our screens once more, the agility trials are one of the many events that have me hooked.
 It was first introduced at Crufts in 1978 and it’s a firm favourite with competitors and spectators alike.
-We’re in awe of those pups zooming through the courses and always a little bit guilty of looking at our dogs and thinking they could do that too.
-Of course, there’s no reason your hound couldn’t be a future Crufts superstar, but you will need to be dedicated to the cause and put in the hours of training to get your pup completing the courses in record time.
-It's not just about your pup's skills, though.
-For your dog to be great at agility, it requires good communication from their owner and trust in each other too.
+I'm in awe of those pups zooming through the courses and always a little bit guilty of looking at my three dogs and thinking they could do that too.
+Of course, there’s no reason mine and your hounds can't be future Crufts superstars, but we will need to be dedicated to the cause and put in the hours of training to get your pup completing the courses in record time.
+It's not just about our pup's skills, though.
+For dogs to be great at agility, it requires good communication from their owner and trust in each other too.

 Best dog agility equipment at a glance:

-If your pooch has mastered sit, lay down and fetch, dog agility equipment will provide you with some more advanced activities for you to train your dog to use.
-With plenty of practice, lots of positive encouragement and handfuls of tasty treats, your pooch will be zooming around their agility course like the rest of the pack, and they'll be ready for Crufts in no time!
+If your pooch has mastered sit, lie down and fetch, dog agility equipment will provide you with some more advanced activities for you to train your dog to use.
+With plenty of practice, lots of positive encouragement and handfuls of tasty treats, your pooch will be zooming around the agility course like the rest of the pack, and they'll be ready for Crufts in no time!

 Best dog agility equipment UK